Citrix Systems forecasts weak second-quarter profit on delayed orders

 JOHANNESBURG South African taxi drivers blocked roads to Johannesburg's airport on Friday, holding up thousands of travelers in the latest protest against ride-hailing app Uber.

-Citrix said it expected an adjusted profit of 62 cents-63 cents per share in the second quarter on revenue of $705 million-$715 million.
+Citrix said it expected an adjusted profit of 62 cents-63 cents per share in the second quarter on revenue of $705 million (461.7 million pounds)-$715 million.

 Analysts were looking for an adjusted profit of 70 cents per share and revenue of $711.5 million, according to Thomson Reuters I/B/E/S.